Rod Martin

-Roderick Darryl Martin (born April 7, 1954) is a former American football linebacker who played in the National Football League (NFL) for the Oakland / Los Angeles Raiders from 1977 to 1988.
+Roderick Darryl Martin (born April 7, 1954) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Oakland / Los Angeles Raiders from 1977 to 1988.
 He is best known for his record three interceptions in Super Bowl XV, which put him on the cover of Sports Illustrated.

-High school career
+Early life

-Martin went to Hamilton High School, a year ahead of NFL hall of fame quarterback Warren Moon.
+Martin went to Hamilton High School class of 1972; two years ahead of NFL hall of fame quarterback Warren Moon (c/o 1974).

 College career

-Before his NFL career, Martin played college football at the University of Southern California (USC), where he was a 1976 All-Pac-10 selection.
+Before his NFL career, Martin played college football for the USC Trojans (USC), where he was a 1976 All-Pac-10 selection.
 Prior to USC, Martin played at Los Angeles City College.